Film, Radio and TV - 18

 Before programming could be recorded, radio stations had to produce all of their own programming "live," which was costly and demanded major resources.

-In 1923, two AT&T stations, WEAF and WNAC on the East Coast of the United States decided they could share the cost of originating certain programs by connecting the two stations with special, high-quality telephone lines and broadcasting the same program at the same time.
-Of course, their parent company, AT&T, owned the telephone lines, so that was no real problem.
+In 1923, two stations, WEAF and WNAC on the East Coast of the United States decided they could share the cost of originating certain programs by connecting the two stations with telephone lines and broadcasting the same program at the same time.

-Other stations then joined and this select group of stations became known as the "telephone group," or more officially, the Broadcasting Corporation of America (BCA).
-Thus, the concept of the radio network was born.
+Other stations then joined and this select group and the concept of the radio network was born.

 During the early days of radio AT&T tried to take control of this new medium.
 It claimed that radio was just a "wireless telephone service," and since they controlled telephone services, that meant that they should control radio too.